One of the most influential American maps of the 17th Century.

 In the Southwest, Sanson draws up the reports of the travels in New Mexico of Father Alonso Benavides Memorial, published in Madrid in 1630.
 It is the first printed map to label "S[anta] Fe" (incorrectly shown the Rio Grande) and the "Apache," "Navajo" and the "Taosij" (Taos) Indian regions.
 California is shown as a large island, based largely on Johannes de Laet's map of 1630.
 The region in the north called "Conibas" represents a mythical land between North America and Asia.

 Sanson was the first to employ a sinusoidal projection, which was also adopted by John Flamsteed, the first Royal Astronomer appointed by the King of England.

-The present example is state 3 of the map (the second obtainable state), with Lake Ontario still shaded.
+The present example is state 2 of the map (the first obtainable state), with Lake Ontario still unshaded.

 Nicholas Sanson (1600-1667) is considered the father of French cartography in its golden age from the mid-seventeenth century to the mid-eighteenth.
 Over the course of his career he produced over 300 maps; they are known for their clean style and extensive research.
 Sanson was largely responsible for beginning the shift of cartographic production and excellence from Amsterdam to Paris in the later-seventeenth century.

 Sanson was born in Abbeville in Picardy.
 He made his first map at age twenty, a wall map of ancient Gaul.
 Upon moving to Paris, he gained the attention of Cardinal Richelieu, who made an introduction of Sanson to King Louis XIII.
 This led to Sanson's tutoring of the king and the granting of the title ingenieur-geographe du roi.